-Manage Your Chronic Disease (MyCD) Program Molina Healthcare has a FREE evidence-based lifestyle change program for Members with a chronic health condition such as diabetes, asthma, high blood pressure, heart disease, etc. The Chronic Disease Self-Management Program (CDSMP)/Manage Your Chronic Disease (MyCD) Program can help people gain the self- confidence necessary to take part in maintaining their health and managing their chronic health condition.
+Manage Your Chronic Disease (MyCD) Program

+Molina Healthcare has an evidence-based lifestyle change program for Members with a chronic health condition such as diabetes, asthma, high blood pressure, heart disease, etc. The Chronic Disease Self-Management Program (CDSMP)/Manage Your Chronic Disease (MyCD) Program can help people gain the self-confidence necessary to take part in maintaining their health and managing their chronic health condition.

-The CDMSP/MyCD Program was developed by Stanford University.
-Results of their research conducted on the MyCD Program earned the program as "evidence based" due to predictably positive results for those participants who attended regularly.
+The MyCD Program was developed by Stanford University.
+Results of their research earned the program as "evidence-based" due to predictably positive results for those participants who attended regularly.
 This peer-led education program is delivered in community settings such as senior centers, community centers, churches, libraries and hospitals.
 The program is for adults of all ages with chronic conditions.
 Family, friends and caregivers are also welcome.